-As the premier carpet and flooring experts, located in Mt.
-Pleasant, South Carolina, Palmetto Carpet and Flooring Coverings work with clients who know that they want hardwood flooring but are unsure of what questions to ask to ensure it is the proper fit for their home.
-In this article, we will discuss the questions you should ask before purchasing hardwood flooring for your South Carolina home.
+As the premier carpet and flooring company in Charleston, SC, Palmetto Carpet and Flooring Coverings work with clients who know they want hardwood flooring but are unsure what questions to ask to ensure it is the proper fit for their home.
+This article will discuss the questions you should ask before purchasing hardwood flooring for your South Carolina home.

 #1 What Should I Ask Before Purchasing Hardwood Flooring for My South Carolina Home?